-CHAPTER 13.08 SEWER REGULATIONS

-13.08.010 Sewer connections-required.
+CHAPTER 13.08 SEWER REGULATIONS 13.08.010 Sewer connections-required.

-Response: All proposed sanitary service is shown on the Utility Plan, Sheets C5.0 - C5.3 of the CDP plan set included in Exhibit B.1.
+Response: Detailed utility plans in compliance with this chapter will be provided with the subsequent DDP application request.
 Sanitary service will connect to a new 10-inch sanitary main that connects to the 42-inch sanitary line currently located in Main Street.